Battle of New Orleans, The [Laws A7]

 And even the attack was botched.
 There were two brigades involved in the assault: Gibbs's and Keane's.
 Keane started late and also ended up cutting across the field rather than attacking straight on; it was slaughtered and the commander wounded.
 Gibbs went straight on, and found his front ranks slaughtered.
 Pakenham showed up, having finally found the troops with the fascines, but was wounded.
 He ordered up his reserves -- but, before they could arrive, he was killed.
 General Gibbs also fell at the head of his troops.
 That left no general officers in the field (Borneman, p.
 289).
 When General Lambert arrived with the reserve brigade, he decided to rescue what he could rather than try another fatal assault.
 Half an hour after Pakenham had fired the signal rocket to start the assault, the battle was over (Borneman, p.
 290).

 With their commander and two out of four brigadiers dead or wounded, the British reports on the battle were not especially clear, but they probably suffered about 300 killed, 1300 wounded, and 500 captured.
 That's roughly two-thirds of the forces committed to the actual assault on the American lines, and nearly half their total force.
 Jackson listed his losses as seven killed and six wounded -- though, because much of his force was militia that came and went at will, he probably didn't know the exact numbers (Borneman, p.
 291).
-And the forces across the river had taken fifty or sixty casualties (Hickey, p.
+And the American forces across the river had taken fifty or sixty casualties that Jackson didn't mention (Hickey, p.
 212).

 In partial defence of Pakenham (1778-1815), he was in a very unfamiliar situation; most of his best work had been as a staff officer, and although he had served in the line (including some time as a division commander in the Peninsular War), he didn't have any real experience as an independent commander.
 And this *was* the era of commission by purchase.